grakkit/grakkit/README.md

 ## Your First Project (Bukkit/Spigot/Paper)
 Upon starting or reloading the server with the plugin installed, the `plugins/grakkit` folder will be created on your server.
 This is where most if not all development will take place, and serves as your home when working within the scope of grakkit.

-Now, unless you know EXACTLY what you're doing (mad respect if you do) you should install the `@grakkit/stdlib-paper` package, a standard library for JavaScript development.
-Make sure you have NodeJS installed on your system, then navigate to `plugins/grakkit` in a terminal or command prompt and use `npm install @grakkit/stdlib-paper` to install it.
+Given that Grakkit is community-driven, there are tons of NPM modules you can install to add rich support and typings for the game.
+For now, the most widely-used package is `@grakkit/stdlib-paper`, a standard library for JavaScript development with PaperMC servers.
+To install it, make sure you have NodeJS installed, then navigate to `plugins/grakkit` in a terminal or command prompt and use `npm install @grakkit/stdlib-paper`.

-For those working on a remote server, you can simply install the `@grakkit/stdlib-paper` package to a local directory, then copy that directory's contents to the remote server's `plugins/grakkit` folder.
-This works because grakkit itself doesn't need NodeJS installed, it's merely the system we use for package management.
+For those working on a remote server, you can simply install the package to a local directory, then copy that directory's contents to the remote server's `plugins/grakkit` folder.
+This works because grakkit itself doesn't need NodeJS installed, it's merely the template used for package management.

 Once that's done, you can import it from within your main file (default `index.js`) as shown below...
 ```js
 const stdlib = require('@grakkit/stdlib-paper');
 ```

-...and upon the next server reload, the above code will be executed.
-This package also adds the in-game `/js` command, which can be used to test and execute code from within the game -- for example, `/js self` represents the player or console sending the command, and you can use `/js core.reload()` to reload the JS environment without having to reload the entire server.k
+Upon the next server reload, the above code will be executed.
+Requiring this package also adds the in-game `/js` command, which can be used to test and execute code from within the game -- for example, running `/js self` will show a representation of the player or console sending the command, and you can use `/js core.reload()` to reload the JS environment without having to reload the entire server.

 ## Your First Project (Minestom)
 Grakkit for [Minestom](https://github.com/Minestom/Minestom) is available as a standalone "extension."
 Download it from our [latest release]() page.
 Make sure to download the correct platform, labeled `grakkit-x.y.z.minestom.jar`.